-If you want to take complete control of your PC, you need to stop using your browser to check email and use an email client instead.
-Doing so will provide an extra layer of security between you and your email provider, which is crucial to maintain the privacy and security of the information landing in your inbox.
+If you want to control your PC completely, you must stop using your browser to check email and use an email client instead.
+Doing so will provide an extra layer of security between you and your email provider, which is crucial to maintaining the privacy and security of the information in your inbox.

-If you need suggestions on the right email client to use, Thunderbird is a great option, but there are plenty of others out there that will work well for your needs.
+If you need suggestions on the right email client to use, Thunderbird is a great option, but plenty of others out there will work well for your needs.

 5. Check your firewall

-You may not think that firewalls need to be checked regularly, but they do.
-It’s important to scan your firewall to make sure your ports are not exposed and vulnerable to port scanners, which can give hackers an opportunity to access your system and network.
+You may not think firewalls need to be checked regularly, but they do.
+It’s important to scan your firewall to ensure your ports are not exposed and vulnerable to port scanners, allowing hackers to access your system and network.

-There are simple ways to check your firewall and make sure that your system is protected from hackers.
-Tap or click here to find out how to test your firewall and make sure it’s working.
+There are simple ways to check your firewall and ensure your system is protected from hackers.
+Tap or click here to find out how to test your firewall and ensure it’s working.

 6. Use a VPN for truly private browsing

 If you aren’t using a virtual private network, or VPN, to secure your internet connection and ensure your browsing is private and secure, you’re making yourself vulnerable to hackers.
-Using a VPN ensures that hackers can’t access your banking information or other important logins, and it also stops your internet provider from tracking you and lets you unblock websites or step around filters.
+Using a VPN ensures that hackers can’t access your banking information or other important logins.
+It also stops your internet provider from tracking you and lets you unblock websites or step around filters.

-Using a VPN is especially important when using public Wi-Fi, but you should really be using one any time you’re browsing, whether at home, at work, or on a friend’s Wi-Fi.
+Using a VPN is especially important when using public Wi-Fi, but you should use one whenever you’re browsing, whether at home, at work, or on a friend’s Wi-Fi.
 If you’re looking for a solid VPN option, we recommend ExpressVPN.

 Use the VPN that Kim trusts, ExpressVPN.
 Get 3 months free when you sign up for one year at ExpressVPN.com/Kim.